 Voice Signal Transmission

 The type-11 record of ANSI/NIST-ITL shall be used to transmit an audio recording to a central repository.
-However, as noted in Concept 1, 3, the full ANSI/NIST-ITL transmission file need not be generated at the mobile unit level.
+However, as noted in Concept 1, Figure 3, the full ANSI/NIST-ITL transmission file need not be generated at the mobile unit level.

 Multiple Modalities in a Single Unit

 A mobile ID unit may combine the capability to capture multiple different modalities, and several instances of each particular modality.
-This can great increase efficiency and improve the possibility of a later match (if an enrollment is being performed).
+This can greatly increase efficiency and improve the possibility of a later match (if an enrollment is being performed).

 A major concern is that the entire sample set from one particular individual must be properly linked.
-This becomes problematic if protocol is such that the process of collecting all modalities from a single individual is interspersed with data entries for other individuals.
+This becomes problematic if the capture protocol is such that the process of collecting all modalities from a single individual is interspersed with data entries for other individuals.
 Simple typographical mistakes in entering a reference index (or name) could cause a lack of cross-linkage, or could cause items to be linked (falsely) together for different individuals.
-There is less of this happening when samples are collected simultaneously or quasi-simultaneously (such as a facial image taken at the same time as iris images).
+There is less chance of this happening when samples are collected simultaneously or quasi-simultaneously (such as a facial image taken at the same time as iris images).

 The capture devices shall meet all of the characteristics for each of the modalities incorporated into them.
 The operation shall follow best practices for each of the individual modalities captured during a particular session.
 The unit shall be capable of associating all of the individual samples captured from a single individual together and creating an output file reflecting such.